Yami-no-karuro/Linear-Regression/readme.md

 In this example we'll take a look at **Simple Linear Regression**, the simplest form of **Linear Regression**.
 This form involves only one independent variable and one dependent variable.

-For example, consider a scenario where a farmer wants to predict the yield of a crop based on the amount of fertilizer used.
+For example, let's consider a scenario where a farmer wants to predict the yield of a crop based on the amount of fertilizer used.
 By analyzing past data, the farmer notices that increasing the amount of fertilizer generally leads to higher crop yields, up to a certain point.

 Using **Simple Linear Regression**, we can establish the mathematical relationship `Y = mX + b` where: